 Head to Mazel Tov if you like the ruin bar concept in theory but prefer things more upscale.
 This Middle Eastern restaurant inside Budapest's buzzing Jewish Quarter does have a disintegrating facade like other ruin bars, but the inside is a different story: Cheap drinks have been upgraded to cocktails, ham & cheese sandwiches to mezze plates, self-service to hostesses, and weathered furnishings to modern fittings with lush greenery.

-Mazel Tov's Israeli and other Mediterranean dishes are reliable and arrive without delay to ensure that tables turn over quickly in this wildly popular restaurant.
-I enjoyed the shawarma plate (€10) and also the spicy merguez (€12), a North African sausage made from beef here and paired with beets, tahini, and matbucha (skip the undersized and underseasoned beef kebab).
-Cocktails and plenty of Hungarian wines are also available.
-Reservations are an absolute must as the place gets mobbed by people every day of the week.
-Fogasház, a more traditional ruin bar, is next door if you'd like to compare and contrast.
+The dishes arrive without delay to ensure that tables turn over quickly in this popular restaurant.
+The shawarma plate and the merguez, a North African sausage made from beef here and paired with beets, tahini, and matbucha, are reliable.
+You can safely skip the undersized and under-seasoned beef kebab.
+Cocktails and plenty of Hungarian wines are available.
+Reservations are a must as the place gets mobbed by people every day of the week.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
-I never accept money in exchange for coverage.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).